yzprofile/ngx_http_dyups_module/README.md

 4. support health check module, you should use [this branch of Tengine](https://github.com/yaoweibin/tengine/tree/dynamic_upstream_check) or wait for it's release. `done`

 5. restore upstream configuration in `init process` handler. `done`

-## RELEASE V0.2.2

-1. Bugfixed: upstream will be deleted in the process of finding upstream.

 ## Run Tests